albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 ```

-In the mobile app, detections have a red background if categorized as "Attack" and a light grey background if identified as "Unusual traffic," as illustrated in Fig2.
+In the mobile app, detections have a red background if categorized as "Attack" and a light grey background if identified as "Unusual traffic". <br/>
 This visual distinction aids users in quickly recognizing the severity of each detection.

 <div style="page-break-after: always;"></div>